Written by: Greg Ellifritz

 The two big name red dots are the Aimpoint and the EOTech.
 While I like the recticle of the EOTech better than the Aimpoint (and use one on my duty rifle), I see more reliability problems with the EOTech than I do with the Aimpoint.

 I think the best value in red dot sights right now is the Aimpoint Pro.
-It has excellent battery life and comes with an included mount for a little more than $400.
+It has excellent battery life and comes with an included mount for a little less than $500.
 I have several rifles equipped with this optic.
 It’s really hard to beat.

-If you don’t want to spend $400-$700 on a red dot, there are a couple of cheaper options.
-While these don’t have the durability of the optics I listed above, they will generally prove adequate for casual use.
-Check out the Primary Arms MicroDot or the Vortex Sparc.
+If you don’t want to spend $500-$1000 on a red dot optic, there are a couple of cheaper options.
+While these don’t have the durability of the optics I listed above, they will generally prove adequate for casual/defensive use.

 If you have a red dot, you will also need backup iron sights just in case the red dot is damaged or fails.
 There are lots of options here.
 Pick what looks good for you.
-I generally use Magpul’s sights, but they certainly aren’t the most durable on the market.
+I generally use Magpul’s folding sights, but there are plenty of other options on the market.

 One of the current trends among knowledgeable shooters is to replace their red dot with a variable power magnified scope.
-These scopes are generally in the neighborhood of 1x-6x in power.
+These scopes are generally in the neighborhood of 1x-6x or 1x-8x in power.
 At close range they can be dialed down and used like a red dot, but they give you extra magnification at long range.
 I think these are especially useful if you find yourself taking frequent 100-300 meter shots.
 Otherwise, I prefer the red dot for better speed.

 The factory trigger will serve most people well.
 There are a few options if you want to decrease trigger pull weight.
 Avoid competition triggers that have screw adjustments.
 You don’t want the screws backing out on you at a bad time.
 The only aftermarket trigger I use in my AR-15 rifles is the Geissle.
 It’s worth the money.
 A cheaper version is sold by Geissle’s sister company.
 Their Advanced Combat Trigger (ACT) is a genuine bargain.